Achievable logoAchievable logo

 • How to set up integrals based on the axis of rotation

-The disk method and the washer method are used to find the volumes of solids formed by rotating a region around an axis.
-Cross-sections in this case are always full circles (disks) or concentric circles (washers).
+The disk method and the washer method help you find the volume of a solid formed by rotating a region around an axis.
+In both methods, the cross-sections perpendicular to the axis of rotation are circles:

 Disk method